 AllenNLP uses SpaCy open-source library for data preprocessing while handling the rest processes on its own.
 The main feature of AllenNLP is that it is simple to use.
 Unlike other NLP tools that have many modules, AllenNLP makes the natural language process simple.
 So you never feel lost in the output results.
 It is an excellent tool for inexperienced users.

-Machine comprehension model provides you with resources to make an advanced conversational interface.
+The machine comprehension model provides you with resources to make an advanced conversational interface.
 You can use it for customer support as well as lead generation via website chat.

-So, textual entailment model guarantees smooth and comprehensible text generation.
+So, the textual entailment model guarantees smooth and comprehensible text generation.
 You can use it for both multi-source text summarization and simple user-bot interaction.